 2. 5-point plan

-- Keep the fertiliser in a secure area or sheeted away from public view.
+- Wherever possible keep in a secure area such as a building or sheeted away from public view.

 - Carry out regular stock checks and report any loss to the police immediately (call 101).

-- Do not sell ammonium nitrate without seeing the correct documentation.
+- Remember it is illegal to sell ammonium nitrate without the correct documentation

 2.1 Physical security

 Well-maintained properties are less interesting to criminals.
 If a property is kept in good repair, with farmyard rubbish and debris cleared away, you are better able to identify anything out of place.

 It is wise to keep a list of useful phone numbers (such as the local police and neighbouring farmers), so that you can quickly contact them if the need arises.